 Business loan statistics continue to demonstrate the growing maturity of the UK marketplace business lending sector as a funding option for SMEs.

 In the year to date, more than a third of SMEs that were seeking a business loan opted for funding from an alternative finance source (up from 15% in 2017).
-Interest in and awareness of this sector, which includes marketplace and P2P lenders, has doubled since 2017.
+Interest in and awareness of this sector, which includes marketplace lenders, has doubled since 2017.

 This growing awareness of marketplace business lenders has resulted in half of SMEs contacting providers other than the ‘big five’ banks when seeking finance, according to the British Business Bank’s Small Business Finance Markets report for 2018/19.